This article covers the legacy version of the Witch. For help with the remastered Witch, see our Remastered Witch Handbook.

 - : A great offensive option, and the damage scales well.
 If you’re not already making attacks on your turn (rely on saving throw spells instead), the Multiple Attack Penalty isn’t a big problem for you.
 Sustain this once or twice per turn and use your remaining Actions to cast other spells which don’t require attacks.

 - : Not much damage, and while it’s good that other creatures are Concealed to the target, the target is also Concealed to other creatures so the storm offers them a small amount of protection against attacks.
 The spell level scaling is terrible, too.
 Since this makes it hard for your allies to target the creature, expect your party to focus on attacking other creatures instead, and try to rely on AOE effects when target creatures affected by Personal Blizzard because AOE effects don’t care about the Concealed condition.

 - (rare): An excellent amount of temporary hp with good scaling, and the 1-minute duration is easily enough to get through a fight.

 - : A bit slow perhaps since it takes 3 rounds to kill the target in your best case scenario, but the damage is good and scales reasonably well with spell level.
 If you just need to kill someone and not worry about it too much, you could do a lot worse.

 - : Too situational.
-This can help with some nasty effects, but they're uncommon in most campaigns.
+This can help with some nasty effects, but they’re uncommon in most campaigns.
 Spending feats to lock yourself into this doesn’t make sense.